Chemaclass/chemaclass.com/content/blog/2021-01-11-to-mock-or-not-to-mock.md

 +++
-title = "To mock or not to mock" description = "Mocking is useful, but 'what to mock' usually turns out to be a bit more complicated than expected if you don't treat this carefully."
+title = "To mock or not to mock" description = "Mocking is useful, but 'what to mock' usually turns out to be a more complicated than expected if you don't treat this carefully."
 [taxonomies]
 tags = [ "software", "mocking", "testing", "design" ]
 [extra]